dyweb/Ayi/README.md

 - `Ayi host list` list all your host file
 - `Ayi host add -ip 127.0.0.1 -name ayi.dev` add `ayi.dev` to `localhost`
 - `Ayi host rm -name ayi.dev` remove `ayi.dev`

-## For Dev

-This project is at early stage and is not actively developed, better not get into it XD.

-- run `make get-deps` to get the depedencies TODO: godeps is not used properly, it is only used in build, not for test and travis
-- run `make test-local`

-1. Before push, use `gofmt` to format your code.
-TODO: use git hooks to run fmt before commit (or add?)
-2. feel free to add commands, do not change commands.